Does this page look plain and unstyled?

 For the rest, there are only few options compared to the powerful NILS toolbar, and the RNIB toolbar design is not very professional, which is quite surprising coming from RNIB experts.

-2. Mike Paciello wrote:
+2. So says Mike Paciello

 Thanks for the headlines.
 One note — our company name is pronounced “pass - ee - ello”. ;-)

-3. Ian wrote:
+3. So says Ian

 Mike, duly corrected!
 I would have put money on it that it was pronounced ‘patchy yellow’, thinking it was Italian origin?
 But then if anyone would know, that would be you ;-)